roblav96/ios-runtime-docs/native-libs/CocoaPods.md

 pod 'AFNetworking'
 ```

-Installing it with `pod install` will pull the two libraries.
-They do not have module maps (yet).
-If you want to use them you will have to add the following module maps in the file `platforms/ios/module.modulemap`:
+Running `$ pod install` pulls the two pods but will not generate module maps for them.
+If you want to use these libraries, you need to add the following module maps in the file `platforms/ios/module.modulemap`:
 ```
 module AFNetworking {
   umbrella "Pods/Headers/Public/AFNetworking"